kentaroy47/keras-Opcounter/README.md

 # keras-Opcounter
 calculate number of OPS in a Keras model!

+## still under development!
-right now, supports conv2d and dense only.
+Right now, supports conv2d and dense only.
+Doesn't fully count the activations yet.

 # Usage